spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/required-permissions.md

 The following use cases are supported:

-- [Static Placement](#static-placement) - Palette will deploy clusters on a pre-existing Azure resource group.
+- [Static Placement](#static-placement) - Palette will deploy clusters on a pre-existing network resources specified by you.

-- [Dynamic Placement](#dynamic-placement) - Palette will create a new Azure resource group and deploy clusters on it.
+- [Dynamic Placement](#dynamic-placement) - Palette will create the nework resources required for the cluster.

 - [Validator](#validator) - Use the Validator open-source framework to validate the permissions required by Palette.

 ## Static Placement

-Static placement is when you have a pre-existing resource group and you want Palette to deploy clusters on it.
+Static placement is when you have a pre-existing network resource group, VNet, subnets and security groups you want Palette to use when deploying a cluster.
 Static placement supports three use cases.
 The required actions are all the same but the scope levels for each use case are different.

 <details>